malfaux/geoipdns/README.md

 setting up the backend
 ----------------------

-geoipdns uses postgresql to host the zones. this is pretty much hardcoded inside the management scripts and i'm not planning changing anything from this point of view. postgresql is used only for data management. the data is exported in cdb format into the live service. the backend shouldn't | mustn't stay on the public dns servers. to set it up, run the following commands after postgresql is installed:
+geoipdns uses postgresql to host the zones. this is pretty much hardcoded inside the management scripts and i'm not planning to change anything from this point of view. postgresql is used only for data management. the data is exported in cdb format into the live service. the backend shouldn't (mustn't!) stay on the public dns servers. to set it up, run the following commands after postgresql is installed:

     createuser -U postgres -DPRS geoipdns